nicolelau/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay-dxp/upgrade-basics/using-the-liferay-upgrade-tool.md

  -Duser.language=es -Duser.timezone=CET -Xmx8000m"
 ```

+## Running the Upgrade Tool

 Here's how you run an upgrade using the tool:

 1. Shutdown any DXP server that's using the database.

 1. [Set up the latest database driver](../configuration-and-infrastructure/updating-the-database-driver.md) in your new DXP installation.